 1. First and foremost, walk on the Malecón during sunset and watch the sun fading away in the horizon while shooting amazing photos.

 2. Walk from Playa de Muertos up to Playa Conchas Chinas and enjoy a day on the beach, eating at one of the restaurants in the nearby hotels

 3. Take a free walking tour of the historical center.
-You can ask at the local tourist information about time and meeting point.
+You can ask the local tourist for information about time and meeting point.
 There are 2 different tours in different areas and you might want to join both.

 5. Walk on the northern part of the Malecón and admire the bronze sculpture by Sergio Bustamante an amazing Mexican artist based in Guadalajara, the capital city of Jalisco, where he has his own shop – worth a visit if you pass by.
 Even if you are not into art those statues are really worth checking out, even your kids will love them.